Twin paradox: History

-In 1911, Paul Langevin gave a "striking example" by describing the story of a traveller making a trip at a Lorentz factor of γ = 100 (99.995% the speed of light).
+In 1911, Paul Langevin derived differential ageing in round-trip experiments using portions of matter such as radium, showing by integration of the proper time of a co-moving accelerated observer, that the time experienced by that observer is shorter than for an observer in uniform motion, thus radium in motion is decaying at a slower rate.
+He went on to give a "striking example" by describing the story of a traveller making a trip at a Lorentz factor of γ = 100 (99.995% the speed of light).
 The traveller remains in a projectile for one year of their time, and then reverses direction.
 Upon return, the traveller will find that, having aged two years, 200 years have passed on Earth.
 During the trip, both the traveller and Earth keep sending signals to each other at a constant rate, which places Langevin's story among the Doppler shift versions of the twin paradox.
 The relativistic effects upon the signal rates are used to account for the different ageing rates.
 The asymmetry that occurred because only the traveller underwent acceleration is used to explain why there is any difference at all, because "any change of velocity, or any acceleration has an absolute meaning".
+Langevin's acceleration argument was subsequently also used by others such as Arnold Sommerfeld (1913), Einstein (1918) or Max Born (1921) in order specifically to point out that there is an asymmetry between the clocks.